Reverse Dictionary: FLATTER

 ► CURRY to stroke down a person with flattery or blandishment → c1394 obs.

-► CURRY-FAVEL to use insincere flattery, or unworthy compliance with the humour of another, in order to gain personal advantage → a1420 obs.
+► CURRY FAVEL to use insincere flattery, or unworthy compliance with the humour of another, in order to gain personal advantage → a1420 obs.

-► DAUB to pay court with flattery → 1876 Eng. dial.
+► DAUB to pay court with flattery; to flatter with false compliment → 1876 Eng. dial.

 ► EBLANDISH to get by flattery → 1623 obs.